kaylahamakawa/bookcorner/README.md

 # Welcome to my book corner

 Hello!
-My name is Kayla Hamakawa, and welcome to _BookCorner_ which is my literary blog to talk about and review the books I have read.
+My name is Kayla Hamakawa, and welcome to _BookCorner_, which is my literary blog to talk about and review the books I have read.

 I have recently rekindled my love for reading during quarantine, and I have read 45/50 books so far this year!
 So come along with me on my reading journey :)